Dre Campbell Farm

 A trowel or spade is invaluable for a wide array of chores.
 These include digging small holes, smoothing, and applying.

 You can also use this small handheld shovel to pick up dog poop while keeping your hands clean.
-But remember to wear your gloves while doing any of these activities for the utmost protection.
+But remember to wear gloves for any of these activities for the utmost protection.

 8. Watering Gears